 We are a full-service real estate company with extensive experience developing, building, owning and managing high-quality, institutional-grade office, retail and multifamily properties in attractive markets primarily throughout the Mid-Atlantic and Southeastern United States.
-As of June 30, 2018, our operating property portfolio consisted of the following properties:
+As of September 30, 2018, our operating property portfolio consisted of the following properties:

 (1) We are entitled to a preferred return of 8% on our investment in Brooks Crossing.

-As of June 30, 2018, the following properties that we consolidate for financial reporting purposes were either under development or construction:

-(1) We are entitled to a preferred return of 9% on a portion of our investment in Harding Place.

 (2) We are entitled to a preferred return of 9% on our investment in Lightfoot Marketplace.

-^{}Located in the Town Center of Virginia Beach
+Located in the Town Center of Virginia Beach

+As of September 30, 2018, the following properties that we consolidate for financial reporting purposes were either under development or not yet stabilized:
-(2) We are entitled to a preferred return of 8% on our investment in Brooks Crossing.

-(3) We are entitled to a preferred return of 9% on our investment in Lightfoot Outparcel.

-(4) We are entitled to a preferred return of 10% on our investment in Market at Mill Creek.

-^{}Located in the Town Center of Virginia Beach
+- (1) We are entitled to a preferred return of 9% on a portion of our investment in Harding Place. - (2) We are entitled to a preferred return of 8% on our investment in Brooks Crossing. - (3) We are entitled to a preferred return of 9% on our investment in Lightfoot Outparcel. - (4) We are entitled to a preferred return of 10% on our investment in Market at Mill Creek. - Located in the Town Center of Virginia Beach

-Please see Note 5 to our condensed consolidated financial statements in Item 1 of this Quarterly Report on Form 10-Q for information related to our investment in Durham City Center II, LLC, which is an unconsolidated subsidiary that we account for under the equity method of accounting.
+See Note 5 to our condensed consolidated financial statements in Item 1 of this Quarterly Report on Form 10-Q for information related to our investment in Durham City Center II, LLC, which is an unconsolidated subsidiary that we account for under the equity method of accounting.